 Tungsten deposition is used to form conductive features such as contacts, vias, and wordlines on a chip.
 These features are small, often narrow, and use only a small amount of metal, so minimizing resistance and achieving complete fill can be difficult.
 At these nanoscale dimensions, even slight imperfections can impact device performance or cause a chip to fail.
 Our ALTUS® systems combine CVD and ALD technologies to deposit the highly conformal films needed for advanced tungsten metallization applications.
 The Multi-Station Sequential Deposition architecture enables nucleation layer formation and bulk CVD fill to be performed in the same chamber ("in situ").
-PNL®, our ALD technology, is used in the deposition of tungsten nitride films to achieve high step coverage with reduced thickness relative to conventional barrier films.
+Our ALD technologies are used in the deposition of barrier films to achieve high step coverage with reduced thickness at lower temperatures relative to a conventional process.